particle-iot/docs/src/content/integrations/community-integrations/tulip.md

 ## Example use cases

-Using Particle devices such as the B SoM or Boron are great when Wi-Fi is poor and cellular is a faster workaround for device connectivity.
+Using Particle devices such as the B-SoM or Boron are great when Wi-Fi is poor and cellular is a faster workaround for device connectivity.
 The use cases can include:

 * Material tracking
 * Machine monitoring